 Some comments on the FEA are in order.
-At the time this report was first done in 2009, it was one to the largest models we had run.
-It was run entirely as solid elements which increased the mesh complexity but allowed study of model details impossible if a shell mesh was used.
-Although the model has more than 1/2 million elements and 1 1/2 million nodes, it meshes in less than 5 minutes and solve it in an additional 5 minutes.
+At the time this report was first done in 2009, it was one of the largest models we had run.
+It was run entirely as solid elements which increased the mesh complexity but allowed the study of model details impossible if a shell mesh was used.
+Although the model has more than 1/2 million elements and 1-1/2 million nodes, it meshes in less than 5 minutes and solves in an additional 5 minutes.
 This quick response time allowed rapid experimenting with different design alternatives.
 Clearly a half model could have also provided the same results with shorter run times, but some of the preliminary designs we analyzed did not have symmetrical leg supports which required the full model to check for side sway effects.

 An ASME calculation report is included which covers the scope of the shell thickness and nozzle reinforcement.
 Even if FEA could demonstrate savings in materials these design rules are mandatory and must be followed.
 The shell thickness was set to the minimum required by the code for pressure requirements.
 No increase in thickness was required for the equator plates for leg support loads.
 However the top plate was made the same thickness as the bottom plate as an inexpensive method to reduce the amount of reinforcing required.

 We at Pressure Vessel Engineering Ltd are very grateful to Conrex for allowing us to post this experimental study.
 Conrex can be contacted at www.conrexsteel.com 416-747-4665 or firstname.lastname@example.org.

 The images below are included to show standard access stairs and leg arrangements